Sebastine Ikahihifo: 2015

 On 16 January, Ikahihifo was named in the Warriors' 2015 NRL Auckland Nines wider training squad but did not make the final squad.
-In Round 5 against the Melbourne Storm, he scored his first NRL career try in the Warriors' 30-14 loss at AAMI Park.
+In Round 5 against the Melbourne Storm, he scored his first NRL career try in the Warriors' 30–14 loss at AAMI Park.
 He finished off the season having played in 9 matches and scoring a try.
-On 23 September, he signed a 2-year contract with the St. George Illawarra Dragons starting in 2016.
+On 23 September, he signed a two-year contract with the St. George Illawarra Dragons starting in 2016.

 2016

-On 29 January, Ikahihifo was named in the Dragons 2016 Auckland Nines squad.
-He was released from his Dragons contract without making an appearance for the club in order to join the Huddersfield Giants in the Super League as a mid-season transfer.
+On 29 January, Ikahihifo was named in St. George Illawarra's 2016 Auckland Nines squad.
+He was released from his St. George contract without making an appearance for the club in order to join the Huddersfield Giants in the Super League as a mid-season transfer.

 2017

 In 2017, Ikahihifo was named in the Super League Dream Team.

 2018

 He made a total of 20 appearances for Huddersfield in all competitions as the club missed the finals series finishing 5th.